 Your scalp is also a place for dirt and impurities to hide away on.
-Brushing can help to scrape away any product build up, dead skin cells and dirt off, leaving your scalp much fresher and the pores up there less clogged.
+Brushing can help to scrape away any product build-up, dead skin cells, and dirt, leaving your scalp much fresher and the pores up there less clogged.

 What brush should I use for thinning hair?

-For thinning hair, you want a brush that’s going to help give you volume.
+For thinning hair, you want a brush that will help give you volume.
 We have a few options that are great for when it comes to thinning hair:

 These kinds of brushes have hair fibers in the bristles, which attach to your hair and add volume and help your hair grow.

 This brush is especially great for those who have thinning fine hair.
-If you’re using a hair dryer on your hair, a metal round brush especially as it helps to retain heat.
+If you’re using a hairdryer on your hair, a metal round brushes especially as it helps to retain heat.
 A tip when getting a round brush is that the longer your hair, the larger the barrel of the brush.

-This comb is quite small and does not seem to do much for thinning hair, but this comb specifically adds volume when styling your hair.
+This comb is relatively small and does not seem to do much for thinning hair, but this comb specifically adds volume when styling your hair.